-Since you cannot eliminate PII, you have to discover it, protect it, and verify that you protected it.
+Since you cannot eliminate PII, you have to discover it, classify it, protect it, and verify that you protected it.
 Then you have to continue monitoring and addressing data risks going forward.

 At protection time, technology choices are difficult.
 Traditional encryption of entire databases, files, disks, or devices is inefficient (especially in volume), restricts access to non-sensitive data, and is subject to complete exposure from a single password breach.
 Many data masking methods are insecure, complex, expensive, or render the protected data unusable for testing.